Atlante F.C.: The return to international spotlight

 Along with the FIFA Club World Championship, Atlante was invited to replace Celtic at the Peace Cup in Andalucia, Spain, where it faced Málaga and Aston Villa.
 Atlante was soon eliminated with a single-goal difference against eventual champions Aston Villa.

 Atlante acquired Santiago Solari to reinforce the team.
-He was the last major figure since Hugo Sanchez's acquisition in 1995, and joined a select group of major international players to play for the club: Grzegorz Lato, Ruben "Ratón" Ayala, Ricardo La Volpe, Cabinho, Miodrag Belodedici, Ilie Dumitrescu, and Faustino Asprilla.
+He was the last major figure since Hugo Sánchez's acquisition in 1995, and joined a select group of major international players to play for the club: Grzegorz Lato, Ruben "Ratón" Ayala, Ricardo La Volpe, Cabinho, Miodrag Belodedici, Ilie Dumitrescu, and Faustino Asprilla.

 At the 2009 FIFA Club World Cup, Atlante defeated Auckland City 3–0 at the quarter-final stage.
-For its next stop at semifinals, it faced Barcelona in a curious match featuring two Mexicans with the same name, Rafael Márquez Álvarez of Barcelona and Rafael Márquez Lugo of Atlante, and two teams with the same jersey colors.
+For its next stop at semi-finals, it faced Barcelona in a curious match featuring two Mexicans with the same name, Rafael Márquez Álvarez of Barcelona and Rafael Márquez Lugo of Atlante, and two teams with the same jersey colors.
 FIFA eventually ruled out Barcelona to play with the blue-and-red stripes over Atlante.
 Atlante led the match at the fourth minute, but the final score was a 3–1 defeat.
 For the third-place match, Atlante was defeated by Pohang Steelers in a penalty shootout, missing two of their four shots, and finishing in fourth place.

+Relegation and promotion

+Atlante entered the new decade burdened by relegation battles, a turbulent stretch that ultimately culminated in their drop to the Liga de Ascenso de México at the end of the Clausura 2014 tournament.
+Once there, however, the club rediscovered its ambition, reaching the finals in both the Apertura 2015 and Apertura 2016 tournaments.

+In April 2020, the Liga de Ascenso was dissolved and replaced by the newly formed Liga de Expansión MX — a restructuring that eliminated the possibility of promotion to the top flight.
+Two months later, the club was relocated back to Mexico City, making the Estadio Ciudad de los Deportes their new home stadium.
+In the Guardianes 2020 tournament, Atlante once again advanced to a final, where they fell to Tampico-Madero.

+Over the following years, the club appeared in four finals, winning three championships – Apertura 2021, Apertura 2022, and Clausura 2024 – establishing themselves as the most successful side in the league.
+In December 2024, Atlante was relocated for the fifth time, this time settling in Zacatepec, Morelos.

+In April 2026, Atlante secured their return to the Primera División de México by acquiring Mazatlán's franchise and taking its place in the league.
+The club was relocated once again to Mexico City, with the Estadio Azteca becoming their new home stadium.
+Miguel Herrera was appointed as the team's new head coach, entrusted with leading the team into a new era.